JavaScript Execution Context

 Original Execution Context

-You may often see the global execution context being credited with setting up the global environment, but this is not true.
+The global execution context is credited with setting up the global environment, but this is not the case.
 Before the global execution context is created in ScriptEvaluation, an operation runs which creates and sets up the global environment and global object.
-The name of this operation is InitializeHostDefinedRealm, the operation responsible for creating this original execution context we can't see.

-Nowhere else in the spec is InitializeHostDefinedRealm called, this operation acts as an entry point for a hosting environment.
+The name of this operation is InitializeHostDefinedRealm which is responsible for creating the original execution context.
+Nowhere else in the spec is InitializeHostDefinedRealm called because this operation acts as an entry point for a hosting environment.

 Notice on line 9 what happens, SetRealmGlobalObject is executed, then inside that operation the operation NewGlobalEnvironment is called and that returns a new global environment record.